Fermer

 June 20, 2024 to January 5, 2025

 The Helen McNicoll.
 An Impressionist Journey exhibition is the first Québec retrospective in a century of the Canadian impressionist painter’s work.
 Visitors can discover an artist whose destiny was at once incredible and fleeting, noteworthy for her outstanding mastery of light and atmospheric effects.
+The exhibition presents more than 65 paintings by the artist, 25 of them from the Pierre Lassonde collection.

 An independent woman traveller